Skip to content

 GET FREE ASSESSMENT

-Founded in 1932, Western Blended Products is known for making incredibly hard, durable cement.
+Founded in 1932, Western is renowned in the trade for manufacturing incredibly hard, durable cement products.

 • Western 1-Kote: Their flagship fiber-reinforced concentrate.
-It is known in the trade for being slightly "grittier" and setting up harder than competitors.
-It is excellent for structural repairs where impact resistance is key.
+Plasterers know it for being slightly "grittier" and setting up harder than its competitors.
+It is excellent for structural repairs where maximum impact resistance is required, such as the lower portions of commercial walls.

-• Premium Concentrate: A higher-yield version designed for commercial pump application.
+• Premium Concentrate: A higher-yield version specifically engineered for commercial pump application rather than hand troweling.

 3. El Rey Stucco (The Desert Specialist)

-Now part of the Parex USA family, El Rey is huge in the Southwest (Arizona/New Mexico/SoCal).
-Their products are formulated to withstand extreme heat and rapid drying conditions.
+Now part of the Parex USA family, El Rey dominates the Southwest (Arizona, New Mexico, Nevada).
+Their products are specifically formulated to withstand extreme dry heat and rapid evaporation conditions.

-Whether you choose Omega, Western, or El Rey, the secret isn't the bag; it's the mixing ratio.
-These products rely on the correct amount of sand and water to activate the polymers.
-Too much sand makes it weak; too much water makes it crack.
-Always follow the ICC-ES report on the back of the bag.
+Whether you choose Omega, Western, or El Rey, the secret to a successful One-Coat system isn't just the brand on the bag; it's the mixing ratio.
+These products rely on the precise addition of sand and water to activate the polymers and fibers properly.
+Always ensure your contractor is mixing the product exactly according to the ICC-ES evaluation report printed on the bag.

 One Coat Plastering